-- 1. the equivalent of six (6) credit hours of introductory courses from among: - PHIL 1013 Introduction to Philosophy I: Ancient and Medieval - PHIL 1023 Introduction to Philosophy II: Modern and Contemporary - PHIL 1033 Atheism: An Introduction to Philosophy - PHIL 1043 Free Will: An Introduction to Philosophy - PHIL 1053 Life and Death: An Introduction to Philosophy - PHIL 1063 Myth and Reason: An Introduction to Philosophy - Students may take no more than two of the six introductory courses in philosophy.
-These two courses will count toward the honours degree and fulfill the prerequisites for upper-level courses. - 2. the equivalent of six (6) credit hours from among: - PHIL 2213 Introduction to Moral Philosophy - PHIL 2233 Contemporary Moral Philosophy - PHIL 2243 Current Issues in Ethics - PHIL 2253 The Ethics of Sustainability: Thinking, Acting Green - PHIL 2263 The Art of Living: Ancient Greek Strategies for Happiness in the XXIst Century - 3. the equivalent of twelve (12) credit hours from among: - PHIL 2113 Ancient Philosophy: The Presocratics and Plato - PHIL 2123 Ancient Philosophy: Aristotle and Hellenistic Philosophy - PHIL 2133 Medieval Philosophy: Augustine, Neoplatonism and Arabic Philosophy (RELG 2143) - PHIL 2143 Medieval Philosophy: Pre-Modern Modernity and the Rise and Fall of Scholasticism (RELG 2153)
+- 1. the equivalent of six (6) credit hours\ of introductory courses from among: - PHIL 1013 Introduction to Philosophy I: Ancient and Medieval - PHIL 1023 Introduction to Philosophy II: Modern and Contemporary - PHIL 1033 Atheism: An Introduction to Philosophy - PHIL 1043 Free Will: An Introduction to Philosophy - PHIL 1053 Life and Death: An Introduction to Philosophy - PHIL 1063 Myth and Reason: An Introduction to Philosophy - \ Students may take no more than two of the six introductory courses in philosophy.
+These two courses will count toward the honours degree and fulfill the prerequisites for upper-level courses. - 2. the equivalent of six (6) credit hours from among: - PHIL 2213 Introduction to Moral Philosophy - PHIL 2233 Contemporary Moral Philosophy - PHIL 2243 Current Issues in Ethics - PHIL 2253 The Ethics of Sustainability: Thinking, Acting Green - 3. the equivalent of twelve (12) credit hours from among: - PHIL 2113 Ancient Philosophy: The Presocratics and Plato - PHIL 2123 Ancient Philosophy: Aristotle and Hellenistic Philosophy - PHIL 2133 Medieval Philosophy: Augustine, Neoplatonism and Arabic Philosophy (RELG 2143) - PHIL 2143 Medieval Philosophy: Pre-Modern Modernity and the Rise and Fall of Scholasticism (RELG 2153) - PHIL 2153 Early Modern Philosophy: Rationalism and the Supremacy of Reason

-- PHIL 2153 Early Modern Philosophy: Rationalism and the Supremacy of Reason - PHIL 2163 Early Modern Philosophy: Empiricism and the Priority of Sensation - 4.
-PHIL 2513 Introduction to Logic - 5. the equivalent of three (3) credit hours from among: - PHIL 3663 Analytic Philosophy: Metaphysics and the Linguistic Turn - PHIL 3673 Analytic Philosophy: Theories of Knowledge and Justification - PHIL 3683 Epistemology - 6. the equivalent of three (3) credit hours from among: - PHIL 3543 Existential Philosophy - PHIL 3653 Contemporary Continental Philosophy - PHIL 3763 Martin Heidegger - 7. six (6) credit hours from between: - PHIL 4886 Honours Seminar - PHIL 4996 Honours Thesis
+- PHIL 2163 Early Modern Philosophy: Empiricism and the Priority of Sensation

+- 4. PHIL 2513 Introduction to Logic

+- 5. the equivalent of three (3) credit hours from among:

+- PHIL 3663 Analytic Philosophy: Metaphysics and the Linguistic Turn

+- PHIL 3673 Analytic Philosophy: Theories of Knowledge and Justification

+- PHIL 3683 Topics in Epistemology

+- 6. the equivalent of three (3) credit hours from among:

+- PHIL 3543 Existential Philosophy

+- PHIL 3653 Contemporary Continental Philosophy

+- PHIL 3763 Martin Heidegger

+- 7. six (6) credit hours from between:

+- PHIL 4886 Honours Seminar

+- PHIL 4996 Honours Thesis